Zira-Games/state-machine-animation/README.md

   // This class represents the meat and bones of our animation definition. final ExampleAFSM stateMachine = ExampleAFSM(stateSubject, tickerManager);

-  // The final animation streams that evaluates the state-machine controller stream.
+  // The final animation stream that evaluates the state-machine controller stream.
   // In this case it's a single double property that we provide its value for the each keyframe of its state machine. final animation = DoubleAnimationProperty<AppState>(
     keyEvaluator: (key, sourceState) {